Located at 3017 Mormon Street ()

 Click on the picture for an enlarged view

 The home was designated as an Omaha landmark (July 15, 1997).
-It was inhabited by only one family since its construction in 1905 until it was sold ca. 2005.
+It has been inhabited by only one family since its construction in 1905.

 The Keirle family were immigrants from England.
 Mr. Keirle started out in a smaller residence on lower State Street when he was a partner with a Mr. Brown in the meat business.
 Their store was at 30th and Tucker.
 The back pasture held the cattle for future use.
 When Mr. Brown bought him out, he started the Keirle Ice Company.
 More ice was shipped from the Florence depot than anywhere else in the entire Midwest.
 The ice was cut from the Missouri River in winter and stored in sawdust at the Ice Company.
 Ice was also cut from the settling basins, which also provided the town's water supply.
 Since the ice was clearer in the settling basins, ice was a penny more per pound.
 The settling basins make up part of the American Water Works, now part of the Municipal Utilities District (M.U.D.).

 In 1905, Mr. Keirle was a wealthy man when he constructed the new home for his family of four.
 The large four bedroom square Queen Anne home featured a wrap around porch, with a porte-co-chère so carriage passengers could be discharged without regard for the weather.
 The street in front had a mounting block and horse posts to tie up rider's horses.
 The home had both gas and electricity, a very modern feature in 1905.
 Next to the carriage house to the east was a pasture where the family horses and cows could roam.
 This area also had a small chicken coop, and pen for the pigs.